nus-cs2113-AY2122S2/tp/docs/team/matheril.md

       Recreating the activity was also difficult, as many methods in other classes rely on `activityId` to do things such as removing
       `ActivityCost` objects from `Person` objects.
 Recreating the activity with the same `activityId` would cause bugs with these methods, and so a temporary activityId must be used when recreating the activity and changed later after the original has been removed.
+      Since all the activity detail delimiters are entirely optional when editing an activity, there are several permutations of delimiters that the user can supply.
+Each permutation must be handled differently, and some must be rejected outright to prevent bugs.
 * [Session View](https://github.com/AY2122S2-CS2113T-T10-1/tp/blob/master/src/main/java/seedu/splitlah/command/SessionViewCommand.java)
     * What it does: Views a session.
 Displays session details and a list of activities involved.
     * Justification: Users need a way to get a quick bird's-eye view of a session and the activities involved without